Facts and Myths of Organ Donation

 Almost anyone can be an organ donor, regardless of their health status.
 However, many people do not register to become donors out of fear.
 The good news is, those fears are completely unfounded.

-“Every organ donor has the power to save eight people and touch the lives of many more,” said Todd Groeber, RN, associate nurse director of Critical Care Services at Abington-Jefferson Health.
+“Every organ donor has the power to save eight people and touch the lives of many more,” said Todd Groeber, RN, nursing supervisor at Abington-Jefferson Health.
 “Unfortunately, misinformation and fear prevent many people from providing this life-saving gift.”

 Myths and Misconceptions About Organ Donation

 The unimaginable happens.
 There’s a serious car crash or other catastrophic accident that causes life-threatening injuries.
 Many people mistakenly believe that when the EMTs arrive on the scene or the accident victim is brought to the hospital, the standard of care they receive will be less aggressive if the patient is an organ donor.